 MindWing’s tools are three-dimensional, non-linguistic representations of narrative and expository structures.
 Children can see, touch and move these icons to cue them for the “Wh” questions about stories and help them to recognize text structures in content area selections.
 First, these icons represent the essential components of a complete story episode which are: Character, Setting, Initiating Event (Kick-Off), Internal Response (feelings/emotions), Plan, Attempts, Direct Consequence(s) and Resolution.
 MindWing’s Language/Literacy Developmental Checklist assists educators in assessing and providing intervention for children’s narrative development.
 Next, MindWing’s icons also serve as visual, kinesthetic cues for expository text structures found in content areas such as science and social studies.
 These expository structures are: description, listing, sequencing, cause/effect, problem/solution, compare/contrast, persuasion.
 (See MindWing’s patented icons below for narrative developmental sequence, narrative structure and expository text structures.)

-At the time the SGM® was invented, Maryellen Rooney Moreau, M.Ed., CCC-SLP, was Assistant Professor at American International College and Diagnostician at the Colleges Curtis Blake Center for Child Development in Springfield, MA, and also held the position of Coordinator of Curriculum Intervention and Professional Development at the Curtis Blake Day School, an outplacement for children with dyslexia and language learning disabilities.
+At the time the SGM® was invented, Maryellen Rooney Moreau, M.Ed., CCC-SLP, was Assistant Professor at American International College in Springfield, MA,, and Diagnostician at the College’s Curtis Blake Center for Child Development.
+She also held the position of Coordinator of Curriculum Intervention and Professional Development at the Curtis Blake Day School, an outplacement for children with dyslexia and language learning disabilities.
 Her job was to apply research to the teaching practices in the school.
 In this capacity, Maryellen’s research led her to studies by Applebee (1978), Stein and Glenn (1979), Roth and Spekman (1986), Merritt and Liles (1987) and Westby (1991).
 Her interest in the link between language and literacy grew as she began to focus more heavily on narrative structure and development.

 One day, while co-teaching a writing lesson with 3rd grade children, Maryellen had the opportunity to put this particular piece of her research into practice.
 The students were given traditional “beginning, middle and end graphic organizers” and were asked to re-tell a story using the graphic organizer to assist them.

 One little boy approached Maryellen with tears in his eyes and said, “I don’t know what to put in my boxes.”
 Inspired by this interaction and based on years of research and experience on language development as it relates to literacy, Maryellen designed a hands-on, multi-sensory tool to assist this little boy in re-telling his story.
-This tool (pictured right) was comprised of colorful icons that cued him as to what went into his "boxes" to write his story.
+This tool was comprised of colorful icons that cued him as to what went into his “boxes” to write his story.
 It worked for him!
 Maryellen then began to field-test the tool at the Day School and other local public schools.
 After a successful presentation of this new “tool” with colleague Carolyn West, Ph.D., at a local educational consortium, the Curtis Blake Day School asked Holly Fidrych, M.S., CCC-SLP, to join their staff to continue to implement and field-test the SGM®.
-Based on Maryellen’s research, practice & background and Holly’s practical application to the classroom, the two authored a Teachers’ Guide to help others learn to use the Story Grammar Marker® tool (right).
-In 1991 Maryellen, patented the SGM® and in 1994 she founded MindWing Concepts in order to share this methodology with educators across the United States.
+Based on Maryellen’s research, practice, and background, and Holly’s practical application to the classroom, the two authored a Teachers’ Guide to help others learn to use the Story Grammar Marker® tool.
+In 1991 Maryellen patented the SGM® and, in 1994, founded MindWing Concepts in order to share this methodology with educators across the United States.
 Since then, the Story Grammar Marker® and MindWing’s methodology have helped thousands of children worldwide!

 "We dream, remember, anticipate, hope, despair, love, hate, believe, doubt, plan, construct, gossip, and learn in narrative."Carol Westby, PhD, CCC-SLP